CSCI 0220

 she/her

 Hi beautiful people!
-I'm a senior double-concentrating in CS & Math.
-I love all things math and will not shut up about it.
+I'm a senior who loves all things CS & Math!
 In my free time, I love figure skating and overthinking everything.
 Talk to me about sports analytics :)

 Favorite Constellation: Leo